tqmane/oneplus-exif-patcher/README.md

 - ✅ **Destination Selection** - Users can choose where to save processed images
 - ✅ **Background Processing** - Asynchronous processing with progress display
 - ✅ **Clean Architecture** - MVVM pattern implementation
+- 👀 **Live Watermark Preview** - Instantly visualize the selected watermark style before processing
+  - Watermarks are anchored near the bottom edge with a soft margin to resemble the OEM layout

 ### 📋 Requirements